gbinal/gbinal.github.com/pages/cardboard.md

 * Don't worry about headstraps at this stage.
 You're just going to hold it up.
 * Google made several important [changes](https://hoonite.com/blog/devices/the-new-generation-of-google-cardboard-v2-has-arrived/) when they rolled out v2 of the Cardboard standard, so you're better off with that.  v1 Cardboards still work fine.

+_But Then..._

+I've now tried out 7 different cardboards and 3 have stuck out to me, so I've given the rest away as gifts and use these:
+* [Mattel View-master](http://www.amazon.com/View-Master-Virtual-Reality-Starter-Pack/dp/B011EG5HJ2?ie=UTF8&psc=1&redirect=true&ref_=oh_aui_detailpage_o00_s01) ($17) - This remake of the classic view-master tries to modernize the same experience with digital slides and that experience is rubbish.
+Ironically, though, it dual functions as a Cardboard Viewer and [is actually one of the best cardboard viewers out there](http://www.greenbot.com/article/2995583/android/the-best-cheap-cardboard-vr-viewer-is-mattels-view-master.html).
+Very comfortable, a great clicker, and just more solid than most cardboards.
+There's a couple flukes (there's no headphone port so you have to play audio out loud or use bluetooth headphones), but it's still worth it.
+[There's a v2 coming out](http://toyland.gizmodo.com/the-virtual-reality-view-master-2-0-will-be-the-best-go-1758981678) at the end of the year which looks even better but go ahead and get a v1 in the meantime.
+It's worth it.
+* [Unofficial Cardboard v2](http://www.unofficialcardboard.com/products/2-0-plus?variant=16856200839) ($21+shipping) - This is my favorite cardboard viewer that is actually cardboard.
+It's well-made, the adjustable lens are really useful for some folks, and it's worth paying extra to get the headstrap since this is the only time I've tried a headstrap that actually works well and sometimes there's a place for one.
+* [Goggle Tech](http://www.amazon.com/Virtual-Goggle-Tech-C1-Glass-Smartphones/dp/B01884YMKI?ie=UTF8&psc=1&redirect=true&ref_=oh_aui_detailpage_o00_s01) ($25) - These work well and get the job done, though the experience isn't quite as good as the above two.
+That said, they fold down into a really small container that easily fits in your pocket or a bag.
+I actually keep this one in my backback to have a cardboard viewer handy and often forget that it's there.

 ### Okay, I've got one.
 Now what apps should I try?